 The Best Michelin-Starred Restaurants in San Francisco (2025)

 Discover the best Michelin-starred restaurants in San Francisco, from three-star icons like Benu to one-star newcomers like Kiln.
-Personal picks from a local fine dining enthusiast.

 Discover the best Michelin-starred restaurants in San Francisco, from three-star icons like Benu to one-star newcomers like Kiln.
-Personal picks from a local fine dining enthusiast.

-After collecting over 45 Michelin stars worth of meals in San Francisco’s fine dining scene over the last decade, here are my personal picks for the best Michelin-starred restaurants in SF — broken down by star level.
+After collecting over 45 Michelin stars' worth of meals in San Francisco’s fine dining scene over the last decade, here are my personal picks for the best Michelin-starred restaurants in SF — broken down by star level.
 Whether you’re splurging for a special occasion or just hunting for incredible cooking, these are the spots I’d recommend to friends, or locals looking for their first Michelin meal.

 Best Three-Star Michelin Restaurant in San Francisco